New Year's Resolutions. Some people live by them, swearing at the start of each new year that...

-And of course, we have free courses and paid programming that are specifically designed to help you with different movements.
-Our accessory programming could be the perfect fit for attacking your 2019 goals.
+(Of course, we have 8-week programs that are specifically designed to help you with those challenging movements.
+Our accessory programming could be the perfect fit for attacking your next goals.)

 Let’s go back to the example of nutrition, since it’s a common New Year's Resolution.
-Just like so many CrossFit-movement-specific goals, patience and identifying the major wins is going to be key to success.
+Like most goals, patience and identifying major wins is going to be key to success.

 Identify the most important factors, and then focus on them first.
 Don’t try to change everything at once.

 Acknowledge and celebrate each pound that drops off, or each day that you accurately hit your macros.
-And in return, you will FEEL those changes when putting in pulling efforts on the bar.
-While a visible change might not be immediately apparent after 5 lbs have dropped off… your body is going to reward efforts on the pull-up bar when there is less mass to pull.
+Visible change might not be immediately apparent after 5 lbs have dropped off… but your body is going to reward efforts on the pull-up bar when there is less mass to pull.

 Most goals have a lot of boxes that need to be checked, and work that needs to be put in to finally get there.
 Pat yourself on the back for even the smallest of progress, no matter how small that step may have been.

 Remember, the best CrossFit goals are the ones that are tailored for you, and maximize happiness and contentment as an athlete.
-Don’t just set random goals just because it feels like an obligation, set goals that are going to make you PROUD when they are finally achieved.
+Don’t just set random goals - set goals that are going to make you PROUD when they are finally achieved.